Triochem Products Ltd.

-Attendance of Directors at the Board Meetings held during the financial year ended 31stMarch 2018 and at last AGM:
+Attendance of Directors at the Board Meetings held during the financial year ended 31stMarch 2020 and at last AGM;

-a) in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any;
+a) in the preparation of the annual accounts the applicable accounting standards havebeen followed and that there are no material departures;

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;
+b) they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the profitof the Company for that period;

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-d) the Director have prepared the annual accounts on going concern basis;
+d) they have prepared the annual accounts on going concern basis;

-e) The Director have laid down internal controls to be followed by the Company and thatsuch internal financial controls are adequate and are operating effectively; and.
+e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and are operating effectively;

-f) the Director have devised proper system to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively;
+f) they have devised proper system to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively;

-The company is having a Nomination and Remuneration Committee comprising of thefollowing directors:
+The Nomination and Remuneration Committee comprising of the following directors: